Dockerfile-Template/mysql/README.md

 ## Dockerfile
 1. `COPY` command to add a file that runs mysql commands during the mysql creation process
-2. `RUN` and `USER` commands to create a new user on the mysql image (you can omit these two commands if running on windows operating system)
+2. `RUN` and `USE` commands to create a new user on the mysql image (you can omit these two commands if running on windows operating system)

 **NOTE:**
 In init-db.sql I created a user for mysql and granted full access to mysql to this user